awsdocs/aws-secrets-manager-docs/doc-source/tutorials.md

 Get up and running with step\-by\-step instructions to create a secret and then retrieve it\.

 [Tutorial: Rotating a Secret for an AWS Database](tutorials_db-rotate.md)
 Create a secret for an Amazon RDS MySQL database\.
-Then rotate the secret that's used to access the database, and configure it to rotate on a schedule\.
+Then rotate the secret used to access the database, and configure the secret to rotate on a schedule\.

 [Tutorial: Rotating a User Secret with a Master Secret](tutorials_db-rotate-master.md)
 Use the previous tutorial's secret as a *master* secret that can rotate a separate *user* secret for an Amazon RDS MySQL database\.
 Then rotate the user secret by signing in as the master secret and alternating users\.